zef/jquery-slugbug/README.markdown

 * Implement option to turn off locking slug field after editing it
 * Document (and test) option to provide your own parameterize function
+* Possibly maintain cursor position when making changes in the interior of a string in the slug field.

 ```
      _..-----.._